littlepure2333/MindBridge/README.md

 ### Checkpoints
 You can download our pretrained MindBridge checkpoints for "subject01, 02, 05, 07" from [Hugging Face](https://huggingface.co/littlepure2333/MindBridge/tree/main).
 And place the folders containing checkpoints under the directory `./train_logs/`.

+## Training

+The training commands are described in the `./scripts` folder.
+You can check the command options in the `./src/options.py` file.
+For example, you can resume training by adding the `--resume` option to the command.
+The training progress can be monitored through [wandb](https://wandb.ai/).

-## Training on single subject
+### Training on single subject
 This script contains training the per-subject-per-model version of MindBridge (which refers to "Vanilla" in the paper) on one subject (e.g. subj01).
-The training progress can be monitored through [wandb](https://wandb.ai/).
 You can also indicate which subject in the script.

 ```bash
 bash scripts/train_single.sh
 ```

-## Training on multi-subjects
+### Training on multi-subjects
 This script contains training MindBridge on multi-subjects (e.g. subj01, 02, 05, 07).
-The training progress can be monitored through [wandb](https://wandb.ai/).
 You can also indicate which subjects in the script.

 ```bash
 bash scripts/train_bridge.sh
 ```

-## Adapting to a new subject
+### Adapting to a new subject
 Once the MindBridge is trained on some known "source subjects" (e.g. subj01, 02, 05), you can adapt the MindBridge to a new "target subject" (e.g. subj07) based on limited data volume (e.g. 4000 data points).
-The training progress can be monitored through [wandb](https://wandb.ai/).
 You can also indicate which source subjects, which target subject, or data volume (length) in the script.

 ```bash
 bash scripts/adapt_bridge.sh